stevenelson35/stevenelson35.github.io/_posts/2022-06-19-fathers-day.md

 ![IMG_0070.jpg]({{site.baseurl}}/assets/media/IMG_0070.jpg)

-A quick stop at Manatee park revealed -- no manatees, but, this red bug instead.
+A quick stop at Manatee park revealed -- no manatees.
+But, this red bug was pretty neat!

 ![20220619_121937.jpg]({{site.baseurl}}/assets/media/20220619_121937.jpg)